AyRickk/homelab/GETTING-STARTED.md

 ### 4.1 Upload Ubuntu ISO

-Download Ubuntu 24.04 LTS ISO to your Proxmox server:
+Download Ubuntu 24.04 LTS ISO to your Proxmox server by downloading it on Proxmox UI or by uploading it manually :

 ```bash
 # On Proxmox server